 Tearooms with large terrace overlooking the river an historic bridge.

 Idyllic riverside setting.
 One for the summer.
 Haven't been there since it reopened.
+Its strange website doesn't have a riverside picture!

-The Sportsman (re-opened)
+The Sportsman (re-opened, again)

 Amberley, BN18 9LR